wombleton/gitlaw-nz/acts/N/National Parks Act 1980.md

     *   (e) the master of any New Zealand Government ship within the meaning of section 2(1) of the Shipping and Seamen Act 1952\.

-    Compare: 1977 No 66 [s 100][208]
+    Compare: 1977 No 66 [s 100][211]

-    Section 66(1)(a): amended, on 10 April 1990, by [section 126(1)][209] of the Conservation Law Reform Act 1990 (1990 No 31).
+    Section 66(1)(a): amended, on 10 April 1990, by [section 126(1)][212] of the Conservation Law Reform Act 1990 (1990 No 31).

-    Section 66(1)(b): amended, on 1 November 2006, by [section 35][197] of the Protected Objects Amendment Act 2006 (2006 No 37).
+    Section 66(1)(b): amended, on 1 November 2006, by [section 35][200] of the Protected Objects Amendment Act 2006 (2006 No 37).

-    Section 66(2): replaced, on 1 October 2012, by [section 285(7)][203] of the Search and Surveillance Act 2012 (2012 No 24).
+    Section 66(2): replaced, on 1 October 2012, by [section 285(7)][206] of the Search and Surveillance Act 2012 (2012 No 24).

-    Section 66(3): repealed, on 1 October 2012, by [section 285(7)][203] of the Search and Surveillance Act 2012 (2012 No 24).
+    Section 66(3): repealed, on 1 October 2012, by [section 285(7)][206] of the Search and Surveillance Act 2012 (2012 No 24).

 ##### 67 Proceedings in respect of offences

-*   (1) All offences against this Act or any bylaws under this Act shall be punishable on summary conviction on the information of the Director-General, or some person appointed by him or by the Minister.
+*   (1) Only the Director-General, or some person appointed by the Director-General or by the Minister, may file a charging document for an offence against this Act or any bylaws made under this Act.

-    (2) Any appointment under subsection (1) may be for the purpose of laying an information in respect of a particular offence, or may be a general appointment to lay informations in respect of offences.
+    (2) An appointment under subsection (1) may be for the purpose of filing a charging document in respect of a particular offence, or may be a general appointment to file charging documents in respect of offences.

-    (3) Any officer of the Department, although not the informant, may appear and conduct the prosecution in any proceedings for offences against this Act or any bylaws made under this Act.
+    (3) Any officer in the department, although not the person who filed the charging document, may appear and conduct the prosecution in any proceedings for offences against this Act or any bylaws made under this Act.

-    Compare: 1952 No 54 s 56
+    Section 67: replaced, on 1 July 2013, by [section 413][195] of the Criminal Procedure Act 2011 (2011 No 81).

-##### 68 Time within which information may be laid
+##### 68 Time for filing charging document

-*   Notwithstanding anything in the [Summary Proceedings Act 1957][210], any information in respect of any offence against this Act may be laid at any time within 12 months after the date of the discovery of the offence.
+*   Despite anything to the contrary in [section 25][213] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act or against any bylaws made under it ends on the date that is 12 months after the date on which the offence is discovered.

-    Compare: 1952 No 54 s 55; 1965 No 98 s 3
+    Section 68: replaced, on 1 July 2013, by [section 413][195] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 69 Presumptions relating to offences